-First, the players are dealt 20 cards, the first player has 1 more card.
+Set Up: The players are dealt 20 cards, and the first player has 1 more card.

 Then melds can be made with the card just discarded.
 Here are the possible melds:

 - - SETS MELD :: Cards of the same type and color can be melded into pairs, triples or quadruples except generals and soldiers;

 the generals can go on their own and soldiers can not meld into pairs.